 This page describes how to configure Cloud Tasks queues using the

-gcloud command of the Google Cloud SDK.
+gcloud command of the Google Cloud CLI.

 Configuring your Cloud Tasks queue

 You can configure your Cloud Tasks queue when you create the queue or anytime afterwards, and the configuration will apply to all tasks in that queue.

 There are three basic aspects to configuring your queues:

 The queue needs to know the name and version of the service that contains the appropriate worker.
 This is known as the target.
 There are three ways to set the target:

 - Do not explicitly set the target.
 In this case, the default service is used.